alexeysas/sdc-advanced-lane-finding/writeup_template.md

 * Use SobelX operator on the source image
 ![alt text][image6]

-* Use S Channel threashhold for HSL color space
+* Use S Channel threshold for HSL color space
 ![alt text][image7]

 * Use SobelX operator on the S Channel image